 - The first year exam is for students who are doing well in their first year of chemistry.

 - The second year exam is for students taking a second year of chemistry, AP or IB chemistry or are taking a college credit course.
 This exam is an excellent preparation for an advanced placement exam.
-These students will be eligible to be nominated to take the National Examination.
+These students will be eligible to be nominated to take the National Olympiad Examination.

 Teachers may request to give the examination within their school by providing a secure location in which a counselor or administrator will proctor the exam to their students.
-The Deadline for registration is 23 February 2015. or 2 weeks prior to the test date.
-The test must be completed on a single day within a school between March 2 - 27.
+The Deadline for submission of the registration form is 20 February 2019.
+The test must be completed on a single day within a school between February 25 to March 25.
 The first year and second year tests may be given on different days within the school during this time period.

 - Neither the students’ chemistry teacher nor anyone directly involved in the instruction of chemistry should be involved in the administration of this examination.